yuzzfeng/spatialSpark/README.md

-# spatialSpark
+# Spatial Analysis on Spark

-A short introduction for Apache Spark and some helpful python pacakges, such as Pandas, GeoPandas, folium.
+A short and simple introduction for Apache Spark in Python and some helpful python pacakges, such as pandas, geoPandas, folium.
 Main contents are referenced by the tutorials given by Shoaib Burq during the GeoPython 2016.

-- Spatial Join Analysis→→
+- Spatial Join Analysis
   http://nbviewer.jupyter.org/github/yuzzfeng/spatialSpark/blob/master/Montagsrunde_SpatialSpark.ipynb

 - Spark Demo with point count per cell